kmdouglass/website/posts/testing-simulation-code.md

 It is an often-stated rule of thumb that automated tests should never fail randomly because it makes failures difficult to diagnose and makes you likely to ignore the tests.
 Here however it is in the very nature of this test that it will fail randomly from time to time.
 What are we to do?

-An easy solution would be to isolate these sorts of tests and run them separately from the deterministic ones.
+An easy solution would be to isolate these sorts of tests and run them separately from the deterministic ones so that we know exactly where the error occurred.
 Then, if there is a failure of the non-deterministic tests, the CI could just run them again.
 If `TOL` is set so that a test failure is very rare, then any failure of these tests twice would practically indicate a failure of the algorithm to produce the theoretical results.

 ## Testing Absolute Tolerances

 It could be argued that what I presented here is a lot of work just to make an assertion that a simulation result is close to a known value.
 In other words, it's just a fancy way to test for absolute tolerances, and possibly is more complex than it needs to be.
 I can't say that I entirely disagree with this.

-If we run the simulation a few times we can get a sense of the variation in its output, and we can use these values to roughly set a tolerance that states by how much the simulated and theoretical results should differ.
+As an alternative, consider the following: if we run the simulation a few times we can get a sense of the variation in its output, and we can use these values to roughly set a tolerance that states by how much the simulated and theoretical results should differ.
+This is arguably faster than constructing the confidence intervals like we did above.

-The value in the hypothesis testing approach is that you can know the probability of failure pretty well.
-Whether or not this is important probably depends on what you want to do.
+The value in the hypothesis testing approach is that you can know the probability of failure to a high degree of accuracy.
+Whether or not this is important probably depends on what you want to do, but it does provide you with a deeper understanding of the behavior of the simulation that might help debug difficult problems.

 ## Testing for Other Types of Errors

 There are certainly other problems in testing simulation code that are not covered here.
 The above approach won't tell you directly if you have entered an equation incorrectly.
 It also requires theoretical values for the summary statistics of the simulation's output.
 If you have a theory for these already, you might argue that a simulation would be superfluous.

 If it's easy to implement automated tests for your simulation that are based on hypothesis testing, and if you expect the code to change often, then having a few of these sorts of tests will at least provide you a degree of confidence that everything is working as you expect as you make changes.
-And that is one of the goals of having tests: fearless refactoring.
+And that is one of the goals of having automated tests: fearless refactoring.

+## Testing the Frequency of Failures

+I stated often that with hypothesis testing we know how often the code should fail, but we never actually tested that.
+We could have run the simulation a large number of times and verified that the number of failures was approximately equal to the theoretical number of failures.

+To my mind, it seems that this is just the exact same problem that was addressed above, but instead of testing summary statistics on the output values we test the number of failures.
+And since the number of failures will vary randomly, we would need a sampling distribution for this.
+So really this approach requires more CPU clock cycles to do the same thing because we need to run the simulation a large number of times.

 # Summary

+- Automated testing of simulation code is different than testing business logic due to its stochastic nature and inability to be reduced to "rules"
+- We can formulate hypothesis tests to determine how often the simulation produces values that are farther than a given distance from what theory predicts
+- The hypothesis tests can be translated into test cases: accepting the null hypothesis means the test passes, whereas rejecting the null hypothesis means the test fails
+- Non-deterministic testing is useful when it is quick to implement and you expect to change the code often